JShollaj/CognideX-Whitepaper/README.md

      - Explaining platform integration on a high level.

 6. [Deep Dive on Tokenomics](5-Tokenomics.md)
-   - Overview of Algorand's features relevant to the marketplace.
+   - Overview of Polkadot's features relevant to the marketplace.
-   - Technical details of implementing the tokenomics on Algorand.
+   - Technical details of implementing the tokenomics on Polkadot.

 7. [Governance and Future Developments](6-Governance.md)
    - Mechanisms for governance and decision-making within the marketplace.